flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

 "orderOfAccuracy" : 1 or 2 }

-This dictates whether the code will run using the 1st or the 2nd order interpolation in spatial algorithms.
-The 1st order scheme provokes less arithmetic operations, hence much faster and more robust.
+This dictates whether the code will run using 1st or 2nd order interpolation in space algorithms.
+1st order accuracy is much faster and much more robust.

-For time accurate solutions, involving rotating components, we recommend to start the flow simulation using the 1st "orderOfAccuracy" evolving at least 1 revolution, to help establish the flow with the minimum computational cost.
-Then, continue with however many 2nd order accurate revolutions, needed for the flow to properly establish itself and for the forces to stabilize.
-Please note that if you have some parts of your vehicle downstream to your propellers, it may take many more revolutions for the propeller wakes to reach the downstream components.
-If this is the case, you may run a first set of the 2nd order revolutions with a large time step to quickly develop the flow.
-Then, perform a more precise, better converged, 2nd order run with smaller time steps to get more accurate forces.
-This consecutive operation may be easily done in Flow360 through our "fork" function that launches a new job using the flow solution of the parent run as the current initial condition.
+For time accurate solutions, involving rotating components, we recommend to start the flow simulation using the 1st "orderOfAccuracy" for at least 1 revolution, to help quickly establish the flow.
+Then continue with however many 2nd order accurate revolutions needed for the flow to properly establish itself and for the forces to stabilize.
+Please note that if you have some parts of your vehicle downstream of your propellers, it may take many more revolutions for the propeller's wake to reach the downstream components.
+If that is the case, you could run a first set of the 2nd order revolutions with a larger time step to help the flow establish itself quicker.
+Then perform a more precise, better converged, 2nd order run with smaller time steps to get more accurate forces.
+These consecutive operations are easily done in Flow360 through our "fork" function that launches a new job using the flow solution of the parent run as the initial condition of the child run.

-Also, for the 1st order run, the following values of "timeStepping" parameters are recommended:
+Also, for 1st order we recommend using the following "timeStepping" values:

 -   max Pseudo Steps =12
 -   CFL initial=1
 -   CFL final = 1000
 -   rampSteps= 10 (i.e. rampSteps is 2 steps less then maxPseudoSteps)

-For the 2nd order, the recommendations are as follows:
+For the 2nd order run, the recommendations are as follows:

 -   max Pseudo Steps =35
 -   CFL initial=1
 -   CFL final = 1e7
 -   rampSteps= 33 (i.e. rampSteps is 2 steps less then maxPseudoSteps)

-The above descriptions are general guidelines to start with.
-Most likely, proper revisions are needed for your specific cases.
+These are just guidelines to get your started and will most likely need to be revised for your specific cases.

 Case input conditions